 - Contact Us form

 - In various places on our website, we may provide a form that you can use if you’d like to get in touch with us.
-This form includes information such as your name, telephone number, email address and a message.
+This form may include requests for information such as your name, telephone number, email address and a message.
 When you use this form, it creates a notification in our website service that a message has been received and alerts us that a message has come in via email.
 We use this information to get in touch with you.
-We periodically purge the notifications from the website and do not store these notifications or any of the details from the form.
+We periodically purge the notifications received from the website.

 - Blog subscription

-- We may provide Visitors a way to subscribe to blog posts that we may publish from time to time.
+- We may provide Visitors and Clients a way to subscribe to blog posts that we may publish from time to time.
 To subscribe, you provide an email address.
 When we publish a new post, the subscribers will receive an email from us that there is something new on the blog and a link to return to our website to read the post.
 Subscribers can also elect to unsubscribe from the blog when they receive these emails.
-The email addresses provided are not used in any other way and are kept private at all times.
-If you unsubscribe from the blog, your email is automatically deleted.
+The email addresses provided for blog subscriptions are not used by us for any other purpose.
+If you unsubscribe from the blog, your email is subsequently deleted from our systems.

 - Job Applications

-- Cookies that our site may use to track aggregate statistics
+- Cookies that our website may use to track aggregate statistics

-Dispatch works on projects for and on behalf of our clients that involves designing, building and implementing systems and data integrations between different applications and services our clients use.
-We typically work on these projects by accessing client systems directly through computers provided to us by them, or by using our own IT infrastructure.
-We always adhere to client-specific privacy and security policies in all of our project work whether we use their systems and tools or whether we use our own.
-All of our employees and contractors must provide background checks before they can access our systems or our clients’ systems.
-We require all employees and contractors to be trained in and adhere to our Security Compliance Policy and Acceptable Use Policy.
+Dispatch works on projects for and on behalf of our Clients that involves designing, building and implementing systems and data integrations between different applications and services our Clients use.
+We typically work on these projects by accessing Client systems directly through computers provided to us by them, or by using our own IT infrastructure.
+All of our employees and contractors must provide background checks before they can access our systems or our Clients’ systems.
+We require all employees and contractors to be trained in and adhere to our company security policies.

-Sometimes the nature of the data integrations we build for our clients may involve data that is sensitive, confidential and private (such as integrations with Human Resources systems, Financial systems or Health Information systems).
-When developing data integrations between systems, we need to test these integrations with representative data to make sure everything works okay.
-Whenever possible, we ask our clients to provide anonymized, de-identified or “dummy” data to conduct these tests.
-If our clients provide us with data that may contain private information, we take the following steps:
+Sometimes the nature of the data integrations we build for our Clients may involve data that is sensitive, confidential and private (such as integrations with human resources systems, financial systems or health information systems).
+When developing data integrations between systems, we may need to test these integrations with representative data to make sure everything works okay.
+Whenever possible, we ask our Clients to provide anonymized, de-identified or “dummy” data to conduct these tests.
+If our Clients provide us with data that may contain sensitive information, we take the following steps:

 - We will anonymize data whenever possible.

-- If we require data on our own systems to conduct testing, Dispatch’s Security Compliance Policy requires us to provide notification to our clients within 24 hours if we suspect any potential breach of our systems that may impact client data that contains Personally Identifiable Information or Protected Health Information.
+- If we require data on our own systems to conduct testing, we will provide notification to our Clients if we suspect any breach of our systems that may impact Client data in accordance with applicable law.

 - We use the data only for the specific purposes of running tests necessary to successfully complete the project.

-- We do not provide access to or share that data with any third party or unauthorized individual.
+- We do not provide access to or share that data with any unauthorized third party.

-- If any employees or contractors leave us, we immediately revoke all access to systems that may contain client data.
+- If any employees or contractors leave us, we promptly revoke all access to systems that may contain Client data.

 - We use the data only for the specific purposes of operating, upgrading, troubleshooting and maintaining the integrations.